Motistudio/date-spoofer/README.md

 DateSpoofer.restore() // always nice to clean up
 ```

-It's important to notice that `create()` is returning a new Date class, which you don't actually have to implement
+It's important to notice that `create()` is returning a new Date class, which you don't actually have to apply as default:

 ```javascript
 const DateSpoofer = require('date-spoofer')